 4. GasBuddy

-GasBuddy is undoubted one of the most recognized devices to locate gas.
+GasBuddy is undoubtedly one of the most recognized devices for locating cheap gas.
 Enter your ZIP code to reveal gas prices at a local station.
 This app also offers a gas card attached to your bank.
 You can save up to 25 cents for each gallon you pump.

 5. Gas Guru